Powder metallurgy: Powder compaction

-Better workpiece materials can be obtained by repressing and re-sintering.

 Die pressing

 The dominant technology for the forming of products from powder materials, in terms of both tonnage quantities and numbers of parts produced, is die pressing.
 There are mechanical, servo-electrical and hydraulic presses available in the market, whereby the biggest powder throughput is processed by hydraulic presses.

-This forming technology involves a production cycle comprising:
+This forming technology involves the production cycle below, which offers a readily automated and high production rate process: